-On 10 April 2019, the European Council (Article 50 TEU) again unanimously and in agreement with the UK Government extended the deadline for withdrawal under Article 50 until 31 October 2019.
+On 28 October 2019, the European Union therefore unanimously decided to extend the withdrawal period in accordance with Art.
+50 TEU upon the UK’s request until 31 January 2020.
 The aim is to give UK policymakers more time to create clarity on important questions concerning the adoption of the Withdrawal Agreement and the nature of the future relationship.

 Finally, the European Council underlined its clear expectation that the United Kingdom adhere to the principle of loyal cooperation and, in particular, that it does not impede the EU’s further development.

 The EU has thus done all it can to support an orderly withdrawal.
 However, the risk of a no-deal Brexit on 31 January 2020 still remains.